aphp/Cohort360-Back-end/accesses/tests/tests_followup.md

   - [x] I cannot create a profile for a non existing user if provider_id is not found by get_provider_id

 `/profiles/check` :
-- As a user with right_add_users, can check the existence of a user on the control API:
+- As a user with right_manage_users, can check the existence of a user on the control API:
   - [x] and it returns User and Manual profile if it exists
   - [x] and it returns None if the API's response is empty
   - [x] and it returns with empty user and profile if user is not in database
   - [x] and it returns with empty profile if user has no manual profile
-- [x] As a user with everything but right_add_users, I cannot check the existence of a user on the control API
+- [x] As a user with everything but right_manage_users, I cannot check the existence of a user on the control API
 - [x] (400) As a user with all the rights, I cannot call it without providing 'user_id' parameter

 #### PATCH

-- [x] As a user with right_edit_users, I can edit a profile
+- [x] As a user with right_manage_users, I can edit a profile
-- [x] As a user with everything but right_edit_users, I cannot edit a profile
+- [x] As a user with everything but right_manage_users, I cannot edit a profile
 - [x] As a user with all the rights, I cannot edit a profile with certain fields

 #### DELETE